Reminiscences by J Kemp Foster

 When he wrote his Reminiscences in 1909, aged 38 years, Joseph had settled in Cardiff, working as the lead writer for the Evening Express.

-In 1929, when he was aged 58 years, Glamorgan Summer Assizes declared Joseph bankrupt.
+In 1929, when he was 58 years old, Glamorgan Summer Assizes declared Joseph bankrupt.
 He had owned the Penarth News, the Glamorgan News and the Dinas Powis News, as well as carrying on a diary business.
 The newspapers' circulations were insufficient.
 Joseph borrowed money, claiming things looked rosier than they actually were.

 Joseph clearly longed for his home town.
 He finished his Reminiscences with the following.